utkarshg6/helpful/Git.md

 ### `reset`

-1. The `git reset {commit-hash}` moves the `HEAD` as well as the the branch reference to a particualar commit.
+1. The `git reset {commit-hash}` moves the `HEAD` as well as the branch reference to a particular commit.
-2. All the changes of commits on top of the current commit are reflected as the uncommited changes.
+2. All the changes of commits on top of the current commit are reflected as the uncommitted changes.
-3. To revert it, we can find correct `HEAD` state and reset it using `git reset HEAD@{<num>}`.
+3. To revert it, we can find the correct `HEAD` state and reset it using `git reset HEAD@{<num>}`.
-4. It is used to go back in time, in case from some point the bug carried on.
+4. It is used to go back in time to the point the bug carried on.

 ### `checkout`

 1. The `git checkout {commit-hash}` only moves the `HEAD` and thus results in a detached `HEAD` from the branch reference.
-2. It doesn't results in uncommited changes.
+2. It doesn't results in uncommitted changes.
 3. To revert it we only need to update the `HEAD` to branch reference, we can use `git checkout {branch-name}`.
 4. It is used to create a new branch.